-We propose \emph{Ranked List \textbf{P}artitioning using \textbf{S}ingle \textbf{I}nference} (\textbf{PSI-Rank}), which uses the same retriever to score the pivot document, that retrieves the ranked list as shown in Figure \ref{fig:main_workflow}.
-This requires only a single additional inference (scoring the pivot), resulting in negligible inference cost for positioning the pivot within the ranked list.
-Documents that are scored higher than the pivot are considered more promising candidates and, therefore, only those documents are reranked.
-We obtain the final reranked list by appending the remaining documents to the reranked list.
+First, we use the initial retriever (e.g., BM25) to additionally score the generated pivot document $D^*$ (Equation \ref{eq:pivotgen}).
+This requires only a single additional inference, resulting in negligible computational overhead for positioning $D^*$ within the initially ranked list.
+As a next step, documents scored higher than the pivot are considered to be the more promising candidates and are forwarded to the reranker for subsequent processing.
+As per the work in \cite{meng2024ranked}, the remaining documents are appended to the reranked list in the same order as they were initially retrieved, as shown in Figure \ref{fig:Gen-PART}.

-Formally, we consider $\theta(Q)_m = \{D_1,\ldots, D_m\}$, where $\theta$ is the initial ranker that retrieves top-$m$ documents in a multi-stage retrieval pipeline.
-Following which, a reranker $\phi$ reranks the top-$n$ candidates from the initial ranked list $\theta(Q)_m$, producing a reordered sub-list $\phi(Q,\theta(Q)_m)_n$, where $m\geq n$.
-PSI-Rank employs two complementary truncation strategies, depending on the availability of calibration data (i.e., topics from a similar collection).